 Here you will find articles about the reasons that people procrastinate.
-You will learn about the causes of procrastination, what the signs and symptoms of procrastinators are, and techniques to stop avoiding things and start getting them done.
+You will learn about the causes of procrastination, the signs and symptoms of procrastinators, and techniques to stop avoiding things and start getting them done.

 What is Procrastination?

 Procrastination is the art of putting things off.
 It's the "I’ll do it later" mentality.
 People procrastinate for different reasons, and some people don’t want to start a project unless they can do it correctly.
 A lot of procrastination has to do with perfectionism.
 Sometimes people put things off because they’re afraid to fail.
 Whatever the case may be procrastination can hurt people and stop them from achieving goals.
 Many times it has to do with fear.
 A person won't start a project because they're afraid for a particular reason.
 Other times people wait until the last minute because they feel like they work better under pressure.
 Procrastination is a problematic behavior when a person continues to engage in it.

 Different Forms of Procrastination